Biology Bricks logo

 Bacteria is a single-celled organism.
 Some are good, some are bad.
 We like the good ones, as they can help with our digestive system, for instance (just drink some Yakult, you'll understand what I mean).
 Bacteria can also cause us, specifically, illnesses.
 They are microbiological, and can multiply at a phenomenal rate.

-Interesting fact: it is better to use hand towels to remove bacteria from your hands when you wash them than to use an automatic hand dryer.
+It is better to use hand towels to remove bacteria from your hands when you wash them than to use an automatic hand dryer.
 This is because the bacteria is already in the moist environment, whereas using the towels, being dry, they decrease the amount by up to 65%.

 Types of Bacteria